-U.S. Territories Since the Fund may invest up to 35% of its assets in municipal securities issued by U.S. territories, the ability of municipal issuers in U.S. territories to continue to make principal and interest payments also may affect the Fund's performance.
+U.S. Territories Since the Fund may invest in municipal securities issued by U.S. territories, the ability of municipal issuers in U.S. territories to continue to make principal and interest payments also may affect the Fund's performance.
 As with municipal issuers, the ability to make these payments is dependent on economic, political and other conditions.
 Below is a discussion of certain conditions within some of the territories where the Fund may invest.
 It is not a complete analysis of every material fact that may affect the ability of issuers of U.S. territory municipal securities to meet their debt obligations or the economic or political conditions within the territories and is subject to change.
-It is based on data available to the Fund from historically reliable sources, but it has not been independently verified by the Fund.
-In addition, the information provided is updated only through the information available as of the date of this SAI.
-The information and risks set forth below could change quickly and without notice due to additional information available, market or economic changes or other unforeseen events, among other things.
+The information below is based on data available to the Fund from historically reliable sources, but the Fund has not independently verified it.
+In addition, the disclosure below reflects only the information available to the Fund as of September 1, 2013.
+The information and risks set forth below could change quickly and without notice due to new or different information becoming available, market or economic changes or other unforeseen events, among other things.
+The Fund generally only updates the information below annually and therefore the disclosure may not reflect any new or different information that becomes available.

 Guam.
 The island of Guam has an estimated population of 159,358.
 Its economy is largely driven by tourism and U.S. military activity.
 The government of Guam also receives significant support from the U.S. Treasury.
-Japan accounts for a substantial amount of Guam's tourism (71% of visitors as of February 2013), which makes the island's economy very sensitive to fluctuations in the Japanese economy.
+Japan accounts for a substantial amount of Guam's tourism (62% of visitors as of May 2013), which makes the island's economy very sensitive to fluctuations in the Japanese economy.
 Economic weakness in Japan and other parts of Asia has had a negative impact on Guam tourism.
 Tourism declined in the early to mid-part of the 2000s, hindered by a typhoon in 1997, a "super-typhoon" in 2002, the September 11, 2001 terrorist attacks ("9/11"), Severe Acute Respiratory Syndrome (SARS) fears and the war in Iraq.
-However, tourism has seen improvement in more recent years, helped by favorable weather and a steadying Japanese economy.
+However, tourism has seen improvement in more recent years, helped by favorable weather and a steadying

+Japanese economy.
 In August 2007, visitor arrivals hit their highest mark since 9/11.
-However, arrivals dropped off with the global recession, declining 6.8% in 2008 and 7.8% in 2009.
+However, arrivals dropped off with the global recession, declining in 2008 and 2009.
 Guam started seeing improvement in 2010 with year-over-year growth of 11% by December 2010.
-Tourism declined in March 2011 after the Japanese earthquake and tsunami, but by the end of the year it had rebounded somewhat, and rebounded nearly 13% in 2012.
-As of February 2013, visitor arrivals were up 8.9% from February 2012 and 9.2% fiscal year-to-date as compared to the prior year, with sizeable increases in visitors from Korea, Taiwan and China.
+Tourism declined in March 2011 after the Japanese earthquake and tsunami, but by the end of the year 2012 it rebounded nearly 13%.
+As of May 2013, visitor arrivals were up 4.1% from May 2012 and 5.2% fiscal year-to-date as compared to the prior year, with sizeable increases in visitors from Korea and China.
 Hotel occupancy taxes increased 16.5% in 2012 and were running ahead of last year through the first two months of 2013.